Back to School: 6 Top Tips to help your child get ready for school - Love Writing Co.

 • Try to have the home as calm as possible when younger children are trying to fall asleep.

-TIP 4.
-Eliminate anxiety and stress
+4. Eliminate anxiety and stress

-• It’s important to remind your child that they can talk to you about anything and remind them that returning to school is a wonderful chance for them to enjoy learning & expanding their knowledge with their friends.
+It’s important to remind your child that they can talk to you about anything and remind them that returning to school is a wonderful chance for them to enjoy learning & expanding their knowledge with their friends.

-• If like many parents, you are conscious of returning to school germs, then remind your child of the importance of washing their hands and good hand hygiene throughout their day to help to keep their health as best as possible.
+If, like many parents, you are conscious of returning to school germs, then remind your child of the importance of washing their hands and good hand hygiene throughout their day to help to keep their health as best as possible

 back to school kids sale uniform stationery

-TIP 5.
-Do a trial run
+5. Do a trial run

 After months of fun at home, going back to school might feel a little intimidating to your child.
 But that’s okay, we are here to help you to ease that separation anxiety as effectively as possible.

-Consider a School Day Trial Run and call it some fun like the ‘Day out at school’ game!
+Consider a School Day Trial Run and call it something fun like the ‘pretend day out at school’ game!
 Making it fun and interactive can make your child feel really engaged and a part of the experience.

 • Start the day by putting an early alarm on for the same time you would wake before going to school.

-• Incorporate a good morning stretch and warm-up to get those muscles and brain activated for the day
+• Incorporate a good morning stretch and warm-up to get those muscles and brain activated for the day - Taking a walk or cycling to school is a great way to get some physical exercise

 • You can either pretend your living room is a classroom for the day or you can get dressed and drive to your child’s school and explain the journey you will go on and this is where they will end up with their friends and teachers.